karlcap8/inst326-team-project/docs/function_reference.md

-## Garden Management Function Library - Reference Guide
+## Research Data Pipeline Function Library - Reference Guide
-# This document provides comprehensive reference information for all functions in the garden management library.
+# This document provides comprehensive reference information for all functions in the research data library.

 ## Function Reference